Techtonica/curriculum/data-visualization/data-visualization.md

    .attr("dy", ".35em")
    .text(function(d) { return d; });
 ```

+- Check it out in your browser again.
 - You should see an identical chart but this time we used SVG elements (`<g>, <rect>, <text>`)
 - Why should we use SVG instead of div?
 Because SVG elements are made for drawing graphics and easier to manipulate on a grid

+**Let's make some minor changes to the SVG chart**:

-  - For e.g. in order to change our bar chart from horizontal to vertical layout, we only need to tweak a few attributes using SVG (flip width and height)
+  - For e.g. in order to change our bar chart from horizontal to vertical layout, we only need to tweak a few attributes using SVG (flip width and height).
+Change the bottom part of the code block to:

 ```javascript
 const g = d3.select("svg")
     .attr("height", width)